opensaucerer/swipe-wheel-of-fortune/README.md

 ## NOTE

 This wheel of fortune was designed for use by Swipe Telecom but can be used for several other purposes.
-By simply readin through the code, you can understand how to configure it for your own specific need.
+By simply reading through the code, you can understand how to configure it for your own specific need.

-**An understadning of JQuery is very essential to use this software**
+**An understanding of JQuery is very essential to use this software**